annadox/bubble_detection/README.md

 #### <span name="noise_analysis"> [noise_analysis.py](noise_analysis.py)</span>

 This script is used to compare the noise in two different images.
 It prompts you to select two different .png images, then computes the noise level of the image and displays its fourier transform.

+#### <span name="source_frequency"> [source_frequency.py](source_frequency.py)</span>

+This script is used to detect frequency of bubbles coming from a source.
+It prompts you to select a folder with .raww images inside and it shows the frequency of bubbles at the selected sources with a fft.
+Add a .txt file that has the same name as the selected folder to the set of measurements directory in the [pixel data directory](pixel_data), that contains the coordinates of the sources you want to analyze separated with a comma.

 ### Utils